vozhyk-/emacs/README.md

 ## Notice

-Commit messages and comments in codes are in Japanese.
+Commit messages are in Japanese.

 ## About me